 Wilberforce House Museum and Collections

-Apart from William Wilberforce, there were several other occupants who lived at no. 25 High Street, otherwise known as
+Apart from William Wilberforce, there were several other occupants who lived at no. 25 High Street, otherwise known as Wilberforce House.

-In 1709 John Thornton, a fellow merchant, obtained 25 High Street.
+In 1709 John Thornton, a fellow merchant, obtained the house.
 Alderman Wilberforce (Williamís grandfather) worked for John Thornton as an apprentice.
 In 1711 he married Thorntonís daughter, Sarah.

 After John Thornton died in 1729 the house passed to his son Godfrey.
 In 1732 Alderman Wilberforce bought 25 High Street and began making his fortune in trade.

 Find out more about Wilberforce House!

 View other relevant resources on My Learning or scroll down for a list of links and resources on this topic.